In addition to the doctrinal statement, the mission has some unique distinctions. A few of them are as follows;

 The Mission is apolitical.
 The Lord has called the Koskys to come to Africa and preach the gospel.
 The Koskys don’t believe that the Lord has called them to lend their influence in support of any political party.

 Servant Missions.
 Typically foreign missionaries want to lead and maintain control over the mission and those relating to the mission.
 Our mission views the missionary as a servant who is called to serve the local Xhosa leaders.
 The goal is to raise up and serve national leaders, not lead local Christians.
-After approximately 30 years of service to the amaXhosa, Kelly and Kathy work under the national leadership that they once discipled.
+After three decades of service to the amaXhosa, Kelly and Kathy work under the national leadership that they once discipled.

 Failure is acceptable.
 The mission has always said that “everyone is allowed one free failure a month.”
 What is meant by this saying is that we all fail at times.
 It is OK to fail, but the most important thing is to ‘try’ your best.
 It is better to have tried and failed then to never have even tried.